-This book tracks the phenomenon of international corporate personhood (ICP) in international law and explores a number of legal issues raised in its wake.
-It sketches a theory of the ICP and encourages engagement with its amorphous legal through reimagination of international law beyond the State, in service to humanity.
+This book tracks the phenomenon of international corporate personhood (ICP) in international law and explores many legal issues raised in its wake.
+It sketches a theory of the ICP and encourages engagement with its amorphous legal nature through reimagination of international law beyond the State, in service to humanity.

 Table of Contents

 2. The International Corporate Person in International Law: Judge-Made Law